Tangsang2003/nepali-automatic-speech-recognition-using-xls-r-300m/README.md

 - [Here](/Images/Training%20on%20OpenSLR/), I have some screenshots of Tensorboard logs.
 This is so that I won't accidentally forget where I left off.
 - Also, my drive is completely full.
 So, be careful later while continuing.
 - [HuggingFace repo link.](https://huggingface.co/iamTangsang/test-wav2vec2-large-xls-r-300m-nepali-openslr/tree/main)

+- September 17, Trained upto 10400 steps.
+I don't know where the files are.
+Used 3-4 accounts and all the files are jumbled here and there.
+So, need to recover.